pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 Before diving into this walkthrough, it would be good to have a basic understanding of [React](https://reactjs.org/tutorial/tutorial.html)

+## Steps

+There will be N steps in total.
+Here's a quick rundown so you know what to expect:

+1. Download the React starter template
+2. Sign up and create your own Chatkit instance
+3. Setup a basic Node sever
+4. Identifying the user
+5. Render the chat screen
+6. Connect to your Chatkit instance
+7. Create a Chatkit room
+8. Create a basic UI layout
+9. Subscribe to new messages
+10. Sending messages
+11. Add realtime typing indicators
+12. Add a "Who's online" list

 ## What is Chatkit?